How can I keep my utilities from being shut off?

 How do I know if I am eligible to receive help from payment assistance programs?

 If your household income is 60% or less of the state median income, you are eligible for LIHEAP.
 This chart from the Massachusetts Department of Housing and Community Development (DHCD) provides more detailed household income information.
-Income eligibility is evaluated based on the applicant’s gross household income for the past 4 weeks.
+Income eligibility is evaluated based on your gross household income for the past 4 weeks.
+Many customers’ financial situation have changed during the pandemic.
+You may be eligible for assistance now, even if you have not been eligible in the past.

 DHCD has a toll-free hotline, 1-800-632-8175, that is multi-language and will quickly direct you to your local community action agency that will help answer additional questions about eligibility and process your LIHEAP application.
 In addition, you can go to www.heatinghelpma.org to find more information about your local community action agency and eligibility.